kietpa/kietpa.github.io/content/posts/1-go-error-handling/index.md

 Daisy-chaining worked perfectly in that project because a CLI app didn't need to send these errors to higher layer to be handled if it wasn't needed.
 All you need to do was `fmt.Println(err)` at the same function and it appears in the terminal.

 This is why I abandoned this way of error handling once I started building APIs.
 From seeing other people's code, it was common practice to *standardize* errors by creating custom ones and handling these errors should ideally be *centralized* in one layer.
 In the top layer, asserting the type of error would be difficult.
 Also, tracing errors could be done through [logging package](https://github.com/sirupsen/logrus/issues/63#issuecomment-433746888) using [flags](https://stackoverflow.com/questions/24809287/how-do-you-get-a-golang-program-to-print-the-line-number-of-the-error-it-just-ca) and whatnot.

 So, daisy-chaining seemed a bit obsolete.
-If I really wanted to make it work, a lot of effort would be needed for little in return.
-I thought to just follow the common practice and spend my time learning other things.
+Besides using it for basic error logging during development, I don't see it being used anywhere else.
 Maybe I'll come back to this later in the future.

 ## Custom Errors